-- 1. Clarity of the problem statement. - 2.
+- 1. Clarity of Problem Statement - 2.
 Identification of gaps in existing research. - 3.
-Connection between proposed research and problem. - 4.
-Awareness of the state of current research.
+Connection between proposed research and problem. - Awareness of the state of current research.

 Project/Program Design and Implementation (Quality and technical merit)-40%

 - 1. Soundness of methods and analytic and technical approach. - 2.
 Feasibility of proposed project and awareness of pitfalls. - 3.
 Innovation and creativity (when appropriate).